+- the relevant income year for the RTP in YYYY format for example,

+2022

-- YYYY for the relevant income year for the RTP for example, 2023 - followed by a dash (-) - followed by the number corresponding to the number in the box beside RTP at the top of the section for that disclosure, placing a zero (0) before numbers less than 10.
+- followed by a dash (-)

+followed by the number corresponding to the number in the box beside RTP at the top of the section for that disclosure, placing a zero (0) before numbers less than 10.

 There should be no spaces in the RTP number.
 Numbers should be sequential in the order you report the positions.

-For example, number the first RTP 2023-01, with each subsequent RTP numbered 2023-02, 2023-03, and so on.
+For example, number the first RTP 2022-01, with each subsequent RTP numbered 2022-02, 2022-03, and so on.